Get our monthly newsletter in your inbox for the latest on cultural events, ideas, conversations, and grantmaking news in Philadelphia and beyond.

 *Applicants may choose between Creative Project grants and Evolving Futures grants but can only apply for one grant in the 2025 cycle.

-Evolving Futures grants will be offered again in 2025.
+Evolving Futures grants are again being offered in 2025.
 Proposals for these grants must be part of a strategic vision designed to make critical changes to your core operational/business model, resulting in demonstrably greater viability and sustainability for your organization.
 Two types of Evolving Futures grants are offered:

 Evolving Futures grants do not support refreshment of your existing business model, programmatic expansion, or general operations.

-Evolving Futures grants are only open to organizations that meet the following threshold eligibility criteria.
+Evolving Futures grants are only open to organizations that meet the following initial eligibility criteria.

 Organizations must—